GenericMappingTools/gmt/doc/rst/source/supplements/potential/gmtgravmag3d.rst

     rows (one per triangle) and 9 columns corresponding to the x,y,x coordinates of each of the three vertex of each triangle.
-    Alternatively, the **s** flag indicates that the surface file is in the ascii STL (Stereo Lithographic) format.
+    Alternatively, the **s** flag indicates that the surface file is in the ASCII STL (Stereo Lithographic) format.
 These two type of files are used to provide a closed surface.

 **-Z**\ [*level*]